Unleashing the Power of Meta-tuning for Few-shot Generalization Through Sparse Interpolated Experts: SMAT: Sparse MetA-Tuning

-\textbf{From sparse experts to sparse interpolated experts.}$\ \ $Though the aforementioned sparse reparameterization eventually reduces the final parameter counts by removing zeros in expert parameters, it also leads to a strong increase in the number of parameters compared to its non-sparse counterpart at the beginning of meta-tuning -- due to learning $\boldsymbol{z}_m$ and $\boldsymbol{\theta}_m^\delta$ concurrently.
+\textbf{From sparse experts to sparse interpolated experts.}$\ \ $Though the aforementioned sparse reparameterization eventually reduces parameter counts (e.g., by removing zeros in expert parameters), it leads to a strong increase in the number of parameters compared to its non-sparse counterpart at the beginning of meta-tuning -- due to learning $\boldsymbol{z}_m$ and $\boldsymbol{\theta}_m^\delta$ concurrently.
 Moreover, assigning each~expert its own dense underlying parameters $\boldsymbol{\theta}_m^\delta$ greatly hinders~knowledge transfer among experts, which contradicts the principles of partitioned meta-learning emphasizing collaboration of both task-agnostic and task-specific components.

 To tackle these issues, we propose sharing dense parameters across sparse reparameterization of different experts, i.e., $\boldsymbol{\theta}_m^\delta = \boldsymbol{\theta}^\delta, \forall m$.
-By rearranging Eq.~\ref{eq:merge} slightly, the experts now essentially become different sparse interpolations between the same pre-trained and meta-tuned checkpoints.
+By rearranging Eqn.~(\ref{eq:merge}) slightly, the experts now essentially become different sparse interpolations between the same pre-trained and meta-tuned models~(more details in \cref{app:sparse_interpolations}).
 Although this formulation of MoE may initially appear bold, it is well-supported by recent works~\cite{panigrahi2023task} which suggest that multiple task-specific optimal points can coexist between the same set of pre-trained and meta-tuned models, offering favorable trade-offs for both in-distribution (ID) and some out-of-distribution (OOD) performance.
 Therefore, our approach of learning sparse interpolated experts can be seen as an inductive bias that promotes the recovery of these optimal interpolation points through meta-tuning.
 Favorably, this partitioning allows for knowledge transfer among experts through the overlapping regions in their masks.